dkoosis/cowgnition/PROJECT_ORGANIZATION.md

-# Project Organization
+# Project Organization 📂

-This document describes the organization and architecture of the CowGnition MCP server.
+This document provides a friendly tour of how CowGnition is organized and architected.

 ## Directory Structure